17 January 2019

 Think of how each element of your non-profit website will be styled:

-Donation web form
+An easy-to-find donation web form

 Although non-profits are not the same as charities, one of the main goals is still to raise funds.
 Try to affect the way people think about donating money.
 Don’t push it.